• Current students

 The Certificate in Customs and Trade is suitable for:

-• Professional accountants wishing to add customs advice and/or agency to their range of services.
+• Accountants in practice; wishing to add customs advice and/or agency to their range of services.
 Members of Chartered Accountants Ireland undertaking this certificate may refer to themselves as a Customs Advisor upon successful completion.

-• People in customs-related functions (including finance) who need an understanding of customs, whether as a standalone skill or as a basis for a professional career.
+• Accountant in industry; those in customs-related functions (including finance) who need an understanding of customs, whether as a standalone skill or as a basis for a professional career.

 The Certificate is designed in the context of the EU Customs Competency Framework for the Private Sector – the most comprehensive international description of the skills required for operators in customs.
 This course addresses the ‘Operational’ competencies and will enable suitably qualified/experienced professionals to claim an overall proficiency level in customs.